Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 it just so happens that OpenOCD allows us to easily control the debugger clock speed.
 As such there is no need for a custom connector and we can work around this.

+{{< alert >}}
+If no clock speed is specified OpenOCD sets the clock speed at 100MHz.
+This is to high for our case.
+As such, latter in the article, I will be setting the JTAG clock down to 1MHz for probing and programming will be done at 10MHz.
+Both speeds show no issues.
+{{< /alert >}}

 ## OpenOCD

 OpenOCD is a free and open source on-chip debugger software that aims to be compatible with as many